 About 19 percent of the world production of tuna is from the Indian Ocean (IO), making this the second largest region for tuna fishing after the western and Central Pacific Ocean.
-Catches of skipjack, yellowfin, bigeye and albacore in 2011 were 828,000 tonnes, a 2% decline from 2010.
-There has been a general tendency for the total catch to decline since 2005, when a record 1.2 million tonnes were caught (Figure IO-1).
+Catches of skipjack, yellow-fin, bigeye and albacore in 2012 were 830,100 tonnes, a 1% decline from 2011.
+There has been a general tendency for the total catch to decline since 2005, when a record 1.2 million tonnes were caught (Figure IO-I).
 Catches of southern bluefin tuna occur substantially in the IO Convention Area.
 This stock is covered in a different section of this report, under Southern Hemisphere.

-Figure IO-1.Trends in catch (mt) of bigeye, skipjack, yellowfin and albacore in the IO region, by species (left) and gear (right), 1950-2011.
+Figure IO-1.
+Trends in catch (mt) of bigeye, skipjack, yellowfin and albacore in the IO region, by species (left) and gear (right), 1950-2012.

 Piracy in the western Indian Ocean has had an important impact in the tuna fisheries.
 The fishing capacity of the European purse seine fleet has decreased by 30% (in number of vessels) from the 2005-2008 average due to vessels leaving the IO to fish in other regions.
 Similarly, vessels from other fleets such as Japanese, Taiwanese and Korean longliners have shifted their areas of operation, sometimes to other oceans; some local fleets such as those of Kenya and Seychelles have been affected as well.
+Most fleets experience declines in their number of vessels between 2008 and 2011.
+However, the number of longline and purse seine vessels increased in 2012.

-Average catches for the five-year period 2007-2011 (881,000 tonnes) provide an indication of the recent performance of the fisheries (Figure III.1.2): Skipjack accounts for 49% of the catches in weight, followed by yellowfin (34%), bigeye (12%), and albacore (5%).
-Purse-seine vessels take about 33% of the total catch, followed by gillnets (27%), longline (18%) and pole-and-line (11%).
+Average catches for the five-year period 2008-2012 (862,100 tonnes) provide an indication of the recent performance of the fisheries (Figure III.1.2): Skipjack accounts for 47% of the catches in weight, followed by yellowfin (37%), bigeye (12%), and albacore (4%).
+Purse-seine vessels take about 37% of the total catch, followed by gillnets (18%), longline (19%) and pole-and-line (11%).
 Gillnet fisheries are generally poorly monitored.

 Figure IO-2.
-Average 2007-2011 catches of skipjack, yellowfin, bigeye and albacore in the IO.
+Average 2008-2012 catches of skipjack, yellowfin, bigeye and albacore in the IO.
 The graph on the left shows the percentages by species, and the graph on the right shows the percentages by gear type.